piercepepito/LA-Noire/README.md

 # LA-Noire
-Even with police and communities teaming up, crime rates still rose over 5% in 2017.
-Now it is up to Cole Phelps and Jack Kelso, LA Noire reference, to find out how to reduce crime in LA.
-Performing time series analysis to check for trends in the data and find crime hotspots in LA.
+Even with police and communities teaming up, crime rates in Los Angeles still rose over 5% in 2017.
+For this repository, performing time series analysis to check for trends in the data and find crime hotspots in Los Angeles.

 # Prerequisites
   - Scikit learn